-Those over 65 have the highest risk of falling with 30% of those over 65 and 50% of those over 80 falling at least once a year.
-Falls can have a profoundly negative impact on the quality of life of the elderly and their carers.
-The physical distress, pain and injury is also associated with loss of confidence and independence.
-This negatively affects morbidity and mortality with associated financial implications to the NHS.
+Those over the age of 65 have the highest risk of falling with 30% of those over 65 and 50% of those over 80 falling at least once a year.¹ Falls can have a profoundly negative impact on the quality of life of the elderly and their carers.
+Physical distress, pain and injury are also associated with loss of confidence and independence.
+This negatively affects morbidity and mortality with associated financial implications for the NHS.

 What were they doing at the time?

 Getting up from bed (postural hypotension)

 Where did you fall?

 What happened before/during and after the fall?

 Was there any dizziness/chest pain or palpitations?

 Was there any incontinence or tongue biting? (indicating seizure activity)

 Was the patient pale/flushed? (may indicate vasovagal attack)

 What part of the body had the first contact with the floor?